Karen BrownDirector, ICGC

 In addition to her working relationship with the U of M, Shereen is also alumna.
 She earned her B.A. in International Relations with a minor in Human Rights from the U of M and her Masters in Public Policy from the Hubert H. Humphrey School of Public Affairs.
 She volunteers her time with The Advocates for Human Rights.
 A native of Egypt, Shereen has been a community activist and served as communications director and president for the Egyptian-American Society, Inc. of Minnesota.
 She is known for her cheerful attitude and positive energy.

 Laura is ICGC's Administrative Specialist.
 She earned her M.A. in Leadership in Student Affairs from the University of St. Thomas (Minnesota) and her B.A. in Travel/Tourism from St. Cloud State University.
+Laura believes in a mindful and student-centered focus in academic community building, with attention on lifting the myriad of voices that make up a student/scholar body.
 Her international experience comes from working in the Education Abroad Center at St. Cloud State University and the Office of Study Abroad as well as International Student Services at the University of St. Thomas.
 She has also lived and studied abroad in South Africa, and studied in Croatia.
 Laura's academic interests include gender and sexuality from an international perspective, women's rights, and LGBTQIIAA/queer and transgender issues.
-When not at the front desk of ICGC, you can find Laura trying new restaurants all over the Twin Cities, traveling, and watching Green Bay Packer football.
+When not in ICGC, you can find Laura trying new restaurants all over the Twin Cities, traveling, and watching Green Bay Packer football.

 David WilseyProgram Director, MDP Program